-The portrait of John Clerk Maxwell, father of James Clerk Maxwell and original owner of 14 India Street, is a copy, courtesy of Sir John Clerk, of the original at Penicuik House, by Sir John Watson Gordon.
+The portrait of John Clerk Maxwell, father of James Clerk Maxwell and original owner of 14 India Street, is a copy of the original at Penicuik House.

 Peter Guthrie Tait was a life-long friend of James Clerk Maxwell.
 His portrait in oils is by Harrington Mann and is the gift of Jens and Carol Högel.

 A MAXWELL CHAIR